binarymist/BinaryMistBlog/content/project/service-development-team-security-implementation.md

 <br>

 We have had the unique opportunity to work in both defensive (development) and [offensive](/talk/nz-js-con-2017-the-art-of-exploitation/) (penetration testing) teams, across many domains, for a large number of years.
-This has produced a deep understanding of what development team(s) need in order to help you create solutions that will effectively resist attacks from your adversaries.
+This has produced a deep understanding of what Development Team(s) need in order to help you create solutions that will effectively resist attacks from your adversaries.

 {{< youtube IVLpmCtiPZ0 >}}